hepexta/refactoring/src/main/java/com/hepexta/refactoring/generalization/replaceHardcodedNtfWithObserver/README.md

 `Remove the subclasses by making their superclass capable of notifying one or more instances of any class that implements an Observer interface.`

+**Benefits and Liabilities**

++  Loosely couples a subject with its observers.

++  Supports one or many observers.

+–  Complicates a design when a hard-coded notification will suffice.

+–  Complicates a design when you have cascading notifications.

+–  May cause memory leaks when observers aren’t removed from their subjects.